aurae-runtime/aurae/README.md

 # **Expanded Overview**

-Aurae enables the control of each internal runtime process on a piece of hardware or node as its [PID]-1 instance on a [Linux kernel] and offers mTLS-encrypted gRPC APIs for managing processes through [workload isolation with Aurae cells] [^cells].
+By [introducing Aurae cells] on top of a [Linux kernel] the control of each internal runtime process on a given node becomes possible because auraed takes ownership of every process by becoming the [PID]-1 instance.
+This enabled the creation of extended system and service management capabilities [^compare].

-Furthermore, enabling the management of [virtual machines] and containers by adding additional features comparable to those of [Firecracker] and [containerd] and combining effective node management with additional controls while offering a scope comparable to that of [systemd].

-In doing so, Aurae takes ownership of all runtime processes on a single piece of hardware or node, providing [mTLS]-encrypted [gRPC] APIs (the Aurae standard library) that allow the management of these processes in [Aurae cells].
-Further, enabling the construction of distributed systems with enterprise settings and security that can run below Kubernetes and [substitute](#project-status) as a systemd replacement with accessible and maintainable system and service management [^medium].
+Allowing for advanced use with Kubernetes and the [realization](#project-status) of a [systemd]-like scope within the distributed systems themselves.

+[Aurae cells] [^cells] improve maintenance and accessibility on a given node within [virtual machines] and containers, as they will serve as a systemd substitute that can run below Kubernetes [^medium].
+While also adapting desirable feature sets such as those from [Firecracker] and [Containerd] and including [mTLS]-encrypted [gRPC] APIs (the Aurae standard library) that become exposed to allow management and configuration of internal processes.

+Many parts of the Aurae runtime system and the Aurae standard library use core definitions from predefined [.proto] files within this repository for their build processes.
+While TypeScript files allow for the replacement of static manifests, such as [YAML], and make direct interactions with a running system possible.

 ---

-Many parts of the Aurae runtime system and the Aurae standard library use the core definitions in predefined [.proto] files from this repository for their automatic generation.
-While TypeScript files can be leveraged to replace static manifests, such as YAML, as well as interact directly with a running system.

 |||
 | :--- | :--- |